 But, either option can work, just be careful.
 Use warm soap and water to clean the parts being painted.
 Dry completely.

 Using very fine sandpaper, sand each piece, being very careful to sand lightly and evenly.
-This gives a better surface for paint to adhere to.
+This gives a better surface for the paint to adhere to.
 Basically, you want the 'shine' gone.
 Extra fine, 300 grit or higher grit will do, the finer the better.
 Wipe off all dust after sanding.

 Multiple coats are a very good idea, and it is very important to let the pieces dry completely between coats.
 Set an hour aside in between coats.
 Humidity will affect dry times.

-Now that your scooter is 100% dry, go out for a ride and hopefully you will feel better on your new and improved scooter.
+Now that your scooter is 100% dry, go out for a ride, and hopefully, you will feel better on your new and improved scooter.
 I know I did after painting mine.
 That original puke orange was excruciating to the eyes.
 Ride safely.

-When I pulled up to a friends house, they asked me if I had bought a new scooter.
-Of course, I explained I painted it and this was the new paint job.
+When I pulled up to a friend's house, they asked me if I had bought a new scooter.
+Of course, I explained I painted it, and this was the new paint job.
 I felt much better about my scooter after that.
 They looked it over and asked how I got it to look so good?

 I told them it took days when in fact it took hours.
 I was very proud.

-So, now when I get looks from drivers passing me by, I know they are thinking that my scooter is good looking as opposed to the ugliness it was prior to the paint job.
+So, now when I get looks from drivers passing me by, I know they are thinking that my scooter is good-looking as opposed to the ugliness it was prior to the paint job.

-And, for future reference, this will work on any other plastic parts you may have that need updating.
+And, for future reference, this will work on any other plastic parts you may have that needs updating.
 Just be sure to read the spray paint cans for details and make sure you are using the right product for the right project.
 Better safe than sorry, I always say!